nrv-framework/NRV/docs/usersguide/postproc.rst

         - content
     *   - `Simulation_state`
         - `str`
-        - Final state of running ``axon.simulate`` method.
+        - Final state of running :meth:`~nrv.nmod.axon.simulate`` method.
 If 'Successful', then the simulation terminated without any error or interruption.
 Else set to "Unsuccessful".
     *   - `Error_from_prompt`
         - `str`
         - If the `simulation_state` is unsuccessful, this key contains the error message that has been returned (and that should also appear in the logfile).